webiny/webiny-js/docs/ARCHITECTURE_AND_CONCEPTS.md

 When a stack is deployed, it has to store the state of the cloud resources.
 State files are stored in `<webiny-js>/.webiny/state` folder.
 Each stack has its own subfolder, and inside you'll find all of your deployed environments and their corresponding state files.

-Inside the state folder you'll also find a file called `_.json` which contains an ID which is unique for your copy of the project.
-This ID is prepended to all cloud resources for uniqueness but also for ease of management in your cloud provider console.
+Inside the state folder you'll also find a file called `_.json` which contains an ID that is unique for your copy of the project.
+This ID is prepended to all cloud resources for uniqueness but also ease of management in your cloud provider console.